junesg/TSP_Parallel/README.md

 TODOS:
 when the np is smaller than 6, we need to find a way to loop through all methods before starting to let the parallel system migrate

+MPI: to prevent usage of too much RAM we don't want to send too many messages before posting receives. we also don't want the slowest processor to get jammed.